-How has your role changed over the past year, given the pandemic, social events, natural events/emergencies, etc.
+How has your role changed, given the pandemic, social events, natural events/emergencies, etc.

-HR in general has been impacted tremendously.
+HR in general has been impacted tremendously by these types of situations.
 In normal circumstances, HR professionals expect that regulations will change annually and during certain emergencies.
 However during the early phase of the pandemic, the requirements and rules were changing weekly and even daily in some cases.
 HR professionals, like myself, were taxed with navigating unchartered territory on a daily basis for months on end.

-And in some cases, HR professionals were burdened with reduced resources while responsible for managing demands requiring immediate review, response and action.
-This past year presented an environment where many HR practitioners questioned their roles and how long they could maintain stability.
+And in some cases, HR professionals were burdened with reduced resources while responsible for managing demands requiring immediate review, response, and action.
+This presented an environment where many HR practitioners questioned their roles and how long they could maintain stability.
 Burnout has been real for HR teams, as it was an incredibly stressful time.